nkhanna94/Road-Accident-Analysis-And-Traffic-Severity-Prediction/README.md

 ## Usage

-1. To run the data analysis and model training script:
+1. To start the web application:
     ```bash
-    python analysis_and_training.py
-    ```

-2. To start the web application:
-    ```bash
     python app.py
     ```

-3. Navigate to `http://127.0.0.1:5000` in your web browser to use the traffic severity prediction tool.
+2. Navigate to `http://127.0.0.1:5000` in your web browser to use the traffic severity prediction tool.

 ## Project Structure